-Fragrant lavender (Lavandula angustifolia) supplies year-round garden interest, with aromatic flowers in summer and gray-green evergreen foliage.
-The small shrubs grow in U.S. Department of Agriculture plant hardiness zones 5 through 9, where they thrive with very little maintenance beyond pruning.
+Fragrant lavender (Lavandula spp.) supplies year-round garden interest, with aromatic flowers in summer and gray-green evergreen foliage.
+When you prune lavender plants, you encourage strong growth, help shape the plant and harvest the lavender for various uses.
+The small shrubs grow in U.S. Department of Agriculture plant hardiness zones 5 through 9, according to species and cultivar, where they thrive with very little maintenance beyond pruning.
 The right time and method for pruning depends on the age of the plant and the type of trim it needs.

 Deadheading and Harvest